zmarffy/apt-repo/README.md

 ## Missing features

-- HTTPS and auth for local repos
+- HTTPS for local repos
 - Renewing one's GPG key/switching which key the repo is signed with